wekontrol/FinanceV1.4/replit.md

 5. Click the red trash icon on the card
 6. Confirm deletion - all transactions move to "Geral"
 7. Verify transactions appear in "Geral" category

-## Testing Workflow for Responsive Design
-1. Open the app on desktop (fullscreen)
-2. Resize browser window to mobile size (375px wide)
-3. Verify all text remains visible in cards
-4. Text should scale down smoothly
-5. No text should overflow card boundaries
-6. Test on all major sections: Budget, Dashboard, Goals, Transactions

 ## Testing Workflow for Export/Import
 1. Login: admin/admin